Cherreads

 No one answered.

-"They are running," Manny said.
+"The truth is that they are running," Manny said.
 "Running from something worse than cold.
-Worse than hunger.
-Worse than death."
+Worse than hunger and starvation.
+Worse than death from the hands of the night's watch."

 The chamber felt suddenly smaller.